-The Atascadero Basin Boundary Modification Request (Modification Request) is based on reports and technical analyses that more accurately defines the extent of the Paso Robles Formation within the Atascadero Basin, and defines the describes the effect of the Rinconada Fault on flow between the Atascadero Basin and the Paso Robles Basin.
+The Atascadero Basin Boundary Modification Request (Modification Request) is based on reports and technical analyses that more accurately defines the extent of the Paso Robles Formation within the Atascadero Basin, and describes the effect of the Rinconada Fault on flow between the Atascadero Basin and the Paso Robles Basin.
 The specific modification requests are described below.

-Modification Request No. 1 - Update Extent of the Paso Robles Formation and Western Boundary of the Atascadero Basin - Updated mapping of the surface geology of the northern San Luis Obispo County completed as part of the Paso Robles Groundwater Basin Study (Fugro, 2002) redefined the groundwater basin boundary compared to Bulletin 118.
-More recent mapping conducted since the passage of SGMA has further refined the extent of the Paso Robles Formation within the proposed Atascadero Basin.
+Modification Request No. 1 - Update Extent of the Paso Robles Formation and Western Boundary of the Atascadero Basin - Updated mapping of the surface geology of the northern portion of the Atascadero Basin that was performed as part of the Paso Robles Groundwater Basin Study (Fugro, 2002) redefined the groundwater basin boundary compared to Bulletin 118.
+More recent mapping conducted since the passage of SGMA has further refined the extent of the Paso Robles Formation along the western boundary of a portion of the proposed Atascadero Basin.